DevSinghSachan/art/README.md

 # Training

 * We have provided an example script for training models for dense retriever in [`examples/zero-shot-retriever-training`](examples/zero-shot-retriever-training) directory.
   Please ensure to change the data and checkpoint paths in these scripts.
+If you have downloaded the data in the previous step using the download script, then just provide the DIRNAME path in line 3.

 * To replicate the results on the Natural Questions-Open (NQ-Open) dataset, please run the script as
 ```bash